DoronYitz/DoronYitz/README.md

 <h3 align="center">:zap: Intro</h3>
 <p align="center">
   Hi, I'm Doron.
 I'm a full stack developer 👨🏻‍💻.
 My day to day work revolves around building complex systems that should solve various interesting problems as well as   creating magnificent websites along with UI/UX team and deploying them to production.
-I'm a versatilist and easily adapt to different hats depending on what the       project requires.
+I'm able to adapt to different hats depending on what the project requires.
 I   always like to learn new things from others as much as helping other solve their problems.
 </p>

 ---